 The immediate and short-term care of child victims of cybersex crime

 BLESSED HOUSE also operates as an approved transit home and place of safety for children who have been removed from abusive families by authorities following conviction of their parent(s) for online sex trafficking.
 Children will remain under the care of The Blessed House staff and counselors for up to 3 months while longer term foster family solutions can be found.

 I continue to be captured by the joy in faces of girls and women as we bring blessing and hope to their lives.
 I was privileged to be part of an amazing team who founded HONOR 1000’s – Blessed & One Hope projects over 10 years ago – and I continue to love journeying with women in the Philippines as they walk free of poverty and exploitation.
 Previously working in the social welfare sector in Australia as a program manager for crisis youth residential programs – gave me experience and a heart for the plight of children & youth especially those needing a voice!

-Blessed Project provides education, employment and empowerment for girls rescued from trafficking.
+Blessed House provides education, employment and empowerment for girls rescued from trafficking.
 This project runs a social enterprise, after care support for girls in the blessed transition house, others living independently as well as community advocacy in anti-human trafficking.

 When I am not working alongside the Honor 1000 team, I’m busy helping out in our little property with chickens, sheep & Alpacas, or hosting travelers in our cottage.
 I love simple joys, to walk amongst nature, curl up with a good book and a latte, or hang out with my wonderful husband and family over a home cooked meal and a board game.